Subjunctive mood: Irish

-In the Irish language (Gaeilge), the subjunctive, like in Scottish Gaelic (its sister language), covers the idea of wishing something and so appears in some famous Irish proverbs and blessings.
-It is considered an old-fashioned tense for daily speech (except in set phrases) but still appears often in print.
+In the Irish language (Gaeilge), the subjunctive is considered an old-fashioned tense for daily speech (except in set phrases) but still appears often in print.
+Like in Scottish Gaelic (its sister language), the Irish subjunctive conveys the idea of wishing something; it appears in some famous Irish proverbs and blessings.

-The subjunctive is normally formed from "Go" (which eclipses, and adds "n-" to a verb beginning with a vowel), plus the subjunctive form of the verb, plus the subject, plus the thing being wished for.
-For instance, the subjunctive form of "téigh" (go) is "té":
+The subjunctive is normally formed from go (which eclipses and adds n- to a verb beginning with a vowel) together with the subjunctive form of the verb, the subject, and the thing being wished for.
+For example: